jayalmaraz/jay-almaraz.github.io/docs/management/introduction-to-activities.md

 1. **Activities Console Tabs** -- Use these to change views while using the Activities Console.
 The `Map` view is available on desktop.
 The `List` view is the mobile equivalent of the map, useful for quickly finding an activity. `Timeline` is a more complex interface, presenting all historic and upcoming Activity dates, allowing you to access any past/present Activity Report or future Roster from a single place.
 2. **Management Tools** -- Toolbar for creating/managing Activities and Report Types.
 As more management tools are added they will appear here (i.e. Program Management `coming soon`).

 ### Map View

 ![Activities Console Map View Labelled Diagram](./introduction-to-activities-assets/act-cnl-map.png)

-1. **Search Bar** -- Use this to search for any Activity within the current filters
+1. **Search Bar** -- Use this to search for any Activity within the current filters.
 2. **Filters** -- Use the filter settings to show more or fewer Activities.
 You can apply settings to view Activities across multiple programs, or narrow your search down by day, duration, and time.
 3. **List** -- The list of Activities returned by the filter and search settings.
 Click on any activity to open the `Overview` interface.
 4. **Map** -- A map view of the listed Activities.